Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 49,081, 20,516 total housing units (homes and apartments), and a median house value of $73,295, house prices in Harrisburg are some of the most affordable in Pennsylvania as well as the nation.
+With 49,192 people, 20,188 houses or apartments, and a median cost of homes of $88,973, house prices in Harrisburg are some of the most affordable in Pennsylvania as well as the nation.

-Row houses and other attached homes are the single most common housing type in Harrisburg, accounting for 45.56% of the city's housing units.
-Other types of housing that are prevalent in Harrisburg include large apartment complexes or high rise apartments ( 23.46%), duplexes, homes converted to apartments or other small apartment buildings ( 16.85%), and a few single-family detached homes ( 13.67%).
-Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.
+Row houses and other attached homes are the single most common housing type in Harrisburg, accounting for 46.91% of the city's housing units.
+Other types of housing that are prevalent in Harrisburg include large apartment complexes or high rise apartments ( 22.84%), duplexes, homes converted to apartments or other small apartment buildings ( 17.88%), and a few single-family detached homes ( 11.92%).
+This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.

 People in Harrisburg primarily live in small (one, two or no bedroom) row houses and other attached homes.
 Harrisburg has a mixture of owner-occupied and renter-occupied housing.